craftercms/docs/source/developers/extensions/resources/form-data-source-plugins.rst

 Form Engine Data Source Project Plugin Example
 ----------------------------------------------

-Let's take a look at an example of a data source project plugin.
+Let's take a look at an example of a data source plugin.
 We will be adding a data source named ``parent-content``.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Form Engine Data Source Code